Spelling champs from Pullman, Coeur d'Alene headed to National Spelling Bee

 The Coeur d’Alene Charter Academy student also speaks fluent Spanish, and has studied Latin, Greek and Russian, which she hopes will give her an advantage.

-Other contestants from the Northwest are Sanchali Bohacek, 14, of Seattle; Eliana Castro, 14, of Twin Falls, Idaho; and Rohan Sekar, 13, of Lake Oswego, Ore.
+Other contestants from the Northwest are Sanchali Bohacek, 14, of Seattle; Eliana Castro, 14, of Twin Falls, Idaho; and Rohan Sekar, 13, of Lake Oswego, Oregon.

 Local journalism is essential.